Back to Newsroom

 Moreover, the port days estimation has also improved, currently standing at eight days compared to 12 days during a similar period in 2021.
 This positive trend is a promising development for the region, as it signifies enhanced port operations and improved logistical efficiency.
 It suggests that measures taken to optimize scheduling, enhance coordination among stakeholders, and improve port infrastructure have yielded positive results.

-This decreasing trend in congestion is beneficial for the timely and reliable delivery of goods and trade in the region, allowing for more efficient utilization of port facilities and minimizing potential delays.
+This decreasing trend in congestion is beneficial for the timely and reliable delivery of goods and trade in the region, allowing for more efficient utilization of port facilities and minimising potential delays.
 By continuing to monitor the situation and sustain the implemented measures, the east coast South America region can maintain a favourable environment for Capesize and VLOC vessel operations, supporting uninterrupted maritime trade.

-Image 4: Dry Bulk Port Congestion, EC South America, VLOC / Capesize https://app.signalocean.com/dry/dynamic/Congestion_Dry_download
+Image 4: Dry Bulk Port Congestion, EC South America, VLOC / Capesize

 II.
 TANKER